mallabee/queue/readme.md

 $queue->setAsGlobal();
 ```

 Once the instance has been registered and configured.
-You may use it like so:
+You may use it like so to seed new jobs:

 ```PHP
 // As an instance...